craigpmc/nexmo-developer/LANDING_PAGE_GUIDE.md

 ### Call To Action

-The `call_to_action` content block creates a specific layout of text with an icon.
+The `call_to_action` content block creates a specific layout of text with an icon ([see list of available icons here](http://vonage-ds.herokuapp.com/icons.html)).
 You might want to use the `call_to_action` to draw attention to a featured area of Nexmo Developer, like our Community page, for example.
 The `call_to_action` block requires the following parameters:

 ```yaml